danyaberezun/KEEPs/README.md

 we could not cast `Int` or `String` in the respecting branches to the type `T`.
 And at the moment we are trying to intersect them, we had already lost the information about the local bounds of T.

+## Exhaustiveness check

+TODO: We forgot to discuss this part.
+Currently working on it.

 # Related features